cardano-foundation/developer-portal/docs/smart-contracts/plutus.md

 ## Get started with Plutus
 Plutus is the smart contract platform of the Cardano blockchain.
 It allows you to write applications that interact with the Cardano blockchain.

-Take a look at the [Plutus Tutorial](https://plutus.readthedocs.io/en/latest/tutorials/) if you want to learn Plutus from the beginning.
+Take a look at the [Plutus Tutorial](https://plutus.readthedocs.io/en/latest/tutorials/) if you want to learn Plutus from the beginning or see [Plutus resources](https://docs.cardano.org/plutus/plutus-resources), where you can find references to all Plutus-related repositories, documentation, and training materials.
 If you don't know Haskell yet, consider [starting with Haskell](#get-started-with-haskell).

 [Follow Chris Moreton's content updates](https://plutus-pioneer-program.readthedocs.io/en/latest/plutus_pioneer_program.html).
 With a high effort he transcribes the lectures of the Plutus Pioneer Program.